LOJK10282U Applied Economics of Forest and Nature

 As the ordinary exam

-If less than 10 students for the reexam, it is replaced by 20 minutes oral exam with 20 minutes preparation time.
+If ten or fewer students are signed up for the exam, it will be replaced by 20 minutes oral exam with 20 minutes preparation time.
 All aids allowed

 Criteria for exam assesment